 - JULIAN_DAY – Returns an integer value representing the number of days from January 1, 4712 B.C. (the start of Julian date calendar) to the date value specified in the argument.

 - MIDNIGHT_SECONDS – Returns an integer value in the range 0 to 86 400 representing the number of seconds between midnight and the time value specified in the argument.

-- MONTHNAME – Returns a mixed case character string containing the name of month (e.g., January) for the month portion of the argument.
+- MONTHNAME – Returns a mixed case character string containing the name of the month (e.g., January) for the month portion of the argument.

 - TIMESTAMP_ISO – Returns a timestamp value based on date, time or timestamp argument.